MannyKayy/PAE/readme.md

 # Plummer AutoEncoder (PAE)
-This repository contains the Tensorflow implementation of paper [Plummer Autoencoders](https://arxiv.org/abs/1802.03505).
+This repository contains the implementation of paper [Plummer Autoencoders](https://arxiv.org/abs/1802.03505).
-We provide the implementation of the following methods to guarantee that all results are reproducible:
+To guarantee the reproducibility of all results, we provide the implementation of all methods:

 1. Plummer AutoEncoder (pae)
 2. Wasserstein GAN with Gradient Penalty (wgan)